garrandall/popular-music-data/tracks/honky-cat-elton-john.md

 You better get back, honky cat
 Better get back to the woods
 Well, I quit those days and my redneck ways
-And, ooh, oh, the change is gonna do me good
+And, oh, oh, the change is gonna do me good
 You better get back, honky cat
 Living in the city ain't where it's at
 It's like trying to find gold in a silver mine